nicjar/DM_WS/exercises/1-organization.md

 <br />

 # File organization
-1. Create a folder for your project in some suitable location on your computer
+1. :computer:Create a folder for your project in some suitable location on your computer
-2. Create relevant subfolders according to some best-practice outline.
+2. :computer:Create relevant subfolders according to some best-practice outline.
 <details>
 <summary>:key: Click to see a suggest folder structure</summary>
 ```
-my_project
+:open_file_folder:my_project
 |─ bin
 |- doc
 |- data